 What is considered a high fever in adults?
 How about high fever in kids?
-Dignity Health Central Coast doctors recommend you seek emergency care for adults with a fever over 103 degrees and for children with a high fever temp over 104 degrees.
+Dignity Health St. John's doctors recommend you seek emergency care for adults with a fever over 103 degrees and for children with a high fever temp over 104 degrees.

-For infants three months and younger with a high fever over 100.4 degrees, talk to your doctor immediately or get emergency treatment at Dignity Health Central Coast.
-We offer personalized treatment for high fever on the Central Coast of California.
+For infants three months and younger with a high fever over 100.4 degrees, talk to your doctor immediately or get emergency treatment at Dignity Health St. John's.
+We offer personalized treatment for high fever.

 Your body naturally fights infections and other conditions by increasing your temperature.
 This is a healthy, normal immune response in both adults and children.
 A high fever, however, requires medical care to prevent more serious problems.

 In addition to a high fever, you can have sweats, body aches, chills, or weakness.
 Dignity Health Central Coast emergency doctors recommend immedicare care if you also have these symptoms:

 - Rapid heart rate or pulse

 - Shortness of breath

 - Stiff neck, abdominal pain, or severe headache

 We care about your physical, mental, and spiritual well-being.
 Get emergency care for high fever symptoms, especially in infants.